-Whole body cryotherapy has been rapidly increasing in popularity, but as it is still a new process, a number of myths are still widely believed.
+Whole-body cryotherapy has been rapidly increasing in popularity, but as it is still a relatively new process, a number of myths are still widely believed.
 These are the most common myths, and the actual facts about them.
 Continue reading “Cryotherapy Myths and Their Facts”

 Cryotherapy is the utilisation of extremely cold temperatures, often used in medical treatment or surgery.
 Research into the treatment is gaining pace as more people turn to the method for recovering after sports.
 Continue reading “Sports Related Benefits of Cryotherapy”

 What Type of People Use Cryotherapy